Back to Blog

 Frequently Asked Questions

 How long is the concert?
-The full concert experience, including any opening acts and the headliner’s performance, typically lasts between 2.5 to 3 hours.
+The total concert runtime, including any opening acts, usually falls between 2.5 to 3 hours.
 Mt.
-Joy’s set itself usually runs for approximately 1.5 to 2 hours, depending on encores and pacing.
+Joy's headline set is typically around 1.5 to 2 hours.

 Photography and video policies?
-Generally, personal, non-professional cameras and mobile phones are allowed for still photography, but video recording is usually prohibited.
-Professional cameras with detachable lenses are typically not permitted.
-Always check the specific venue policy for the night of the event.
+Generally, personal phone cameras are allowed for non-flash photography.
+Professional cameras with detachable lenses are usually prohibited.
+Always check the specific venue policy closer to the date.

 Top Tips for Mt.
 Joy at Greek Theatre Los Angeles